Landscape Photography, Astrophotography, Travel Photography and People / Festival Photography Tour Ladakh India

 These places are about to be hit by mass tourism, so visit these places before they become another Pangong Tso crowded by insensitive people.
 Zanskar is a part of Ladakh with no areas sharing the border with our neighbouring countries, hence no development.
 Hardly any Indian tourists.
-After travelling to these areas for more than a decade, this year (2021) was a shock.
+After travelling to these areas for more than a decade, in 2021 was a shock for me.
 New roads have opened up with new photographic opportunities.
 The amount of development I saw this year is unprecedented.
 It's good in a way for the local people, but will also bring a lot of insensitive people as well and spoil it.
 You should visit these places before they become another Pangong.

 If you are interested in Landscape Photography (Mountains, Rivers), Milky Way and Star Trails - Astrophotography, Beautiful Villages, and People Photography, Ladakhi festivals, this tour is for you.
 This is less popular compared to our Ladakh tour but no less in terms of beauty and photographic opportunities.
 And you will not find many tourists around at least for a couple of years.